 Megan is an environmental and energy attorney who delivers resourceful solutions and helps power the future.

-Megan represents clients in connection with renewable energy projects across the country.
-She has served as a team lead and an environmental and permitting specialist on wind, solar, battery storage, hydrogen, biogas and carbon capture projects in 41 states.
-She represents developers, construction lenders, tax equity investors, and buyers and sellers, allowing her to employ a well-rounded understanding of the priorities and concerns of parties on all sides of the deal.
-Megan ensures the proper permits and studies are in place for projects in areas such as air, water, waste, species, transportation and aviation.
-She prepares and negotiates legal opinion letters; negotiates financing, equity and purchase agreements; and works to manage wind and solar clients’ environmental liability risks.
+Megan represents clients in connection with renewable energy projects across the country, with her prior experience spanning 42 states.
+She serves as the team lead for local counsel representations for the financings and purchases of wind, solar, battery storage, hydrogen, biogas, and carbon capture projects, both utility-scale and small-scale.
+The clients she serves are not only developers, but also construction lenders and tax equity investors, allowing her to employ a well-rounded understanding of the priorities and concerns of parties on all sides of the deal.
+She regularly liaises with national/deal counsel; prepares and negotiates legal opinion letters; and negotiates financing, equity, and purchase agreements.

-In addition to her renewable energy work, Megan maintains an active traditional environmental practice.
-She guides clients through regulatory compliance issues they encounter in daily operations, such as environmental permitting, release reporting, internal compliance audits, inspections and enforcement actions.
-She counsels clients on environmental issues that arise in real estate transactions, analyzing site assessments and negotiating environmental contractual provisions.
+Along with her renewable energy work, Megan maintains an active traditional environmental practice.
+She guides clients through regulatory compliance issues they encounter in daily operations, such as environmental permitting, release reporting, internal compliance audits, inspections, and enforcement actions.
+She counsels clients on environmental issues that arise in real estate transactions, analyzing site assessments, and negotiating environmental contractual provisions.

 Although primarily a transactional lawyer, Megan is not afraid to litigate.
 She represents companies in complex, multiparty environmental litigation, has second chaired a jury trial and taken depositions, and has negotiated millions of dollars in pre-litigation settlements.
 Businesses look to Megan to defend them against California Proposition 65 (Prop 65) notices and lawsuits, coordinate preventative audits, and implement Prop 65 warning label programs.